agavetraining/science-api-samples/QUICKSTART.md

 ```

-In the example above you the existing Stampede system was cloned for our own use and given the name *stampede-nryan*.
+In the example above you the existing Stampede system was cloned for our own use and given the name *stampede-testuser*.
 System name is arbitrary, but it must be unique.
 Once it is cloned, we can add our own login and storage credentials to it to login.

 ### Registering a system